Viral Hepatitis (cont.)

 - Medications for chronic infection with hepatitis B and hepatitis C are not always effective.
 Prolonged treatment (6 months to years) often is necessary.
 Even with prolonged treatment, rates of successful treatment (defined as complete and lasting eradication of the virus) often are low (usually less than 80% and often around 50%).

-- Some of the medications such as interferon and ribavirin can have serious side effects, and doses may have to be reduced.
+- Most of the medications such as interferon and ribavirin can have serious side effects, and doses may have to be reduced.

 - There are several different strains of hepatitis C viruses with differing susceptibilities to medications.
 For example, hepatitis C type 3 is more likely to respond to interferon injections and ribavirin than type 1.
 Certain hepatitis B strains are resistant to lamivudine but respond to adefovir or entecavir.